Boris2232/DuckHuntClone/README.md

 # DuckHuntClone
-This is a clone of popular pixel game!
+This is a clone of a popular pixel game!